2022 Gubernatorial Elections

 - There are no gubernatorial primaries in April; the next will not be held until May 3.

-- In all, eight primaries will be held in May and 12 in June.
-There are no primaries scheduled in July (a bit of a summer break), followed by 12 in August and three in September.
+- In all, eight primaries will be held in May and 11 in June.
+Only one primary is scheduled in July (a bit of a summer break), followed by 12 in August and three in September.

 - The busiest gubernatorial primary day of the season is June 28, with five primaries held that day.